 “DO AC” MEDIA CAMPAIGN

-Just for you Philly, the Atlantic City Alliance launches its annual fall television campaign to boost leisure tourism.
-Replacing the TV anthem “Let It Rock” (still seen in New York and Baltimore), there is a new twist for the “DO AC” campaign: real visitors filmed in AC telling their stories on why they love their “AC”.
+In fall 2014 the Atlantic City Alliance launched its annual television campaign to boost leisure tourism.
+Replacing the TV anthem “Let It Rock” (still seen in New York and Baltimore), real visitors were filmed in AC telling their stories on why they love their “AC”.

-Four new “DO AC” television spots will begin airing later this week on all Greater Philadelphia DMA television stations and on Comcast Cable networks such as Bravo.
-More visitor stories—all taped in AC in September—will appear online at www.doatlanticity.com and on the DO AC social media channels.
+Four new “DO AC” television spots aired on all Greater Philadelphia DMA television stations and on Comcast Cable networks such as Bravo.
+More visitor stories appeared online at www.doatlanticity.com and on the DO AC social media channels.
 No one was scripted.

 In April 2012, the Atlantic City Alliance launched a $20 million tourism marketing campaign to promote travel to Atlantic City, New Jersey.
 The campaign “Do Anything.
 Do Everything.
 Do AC“ includes television, radio, billboards, print ads in newspapers and magazines, digital and a sizeable social media effort.
 The advertising was concentrated in the close-by drive markets: New York, Philadelphia and Baltimore DMAs.